-You may also find that by supporting and maintaining an atmosphere of transparency in your team, that this information flows both ways.
-This omni-directional flow of information can provide priceless insights into your team and your organization that you might otherwise miss.
+You may also find that by supporting and maintaining an atmosphere of transparency in your team, this information flows both ways.
+This omnidirectional flow of information can provide priceless insights into your team and your organization that you might otherwise miss.

 When they're conducted effectively and regularly, one-on-one meetings are one of the most impactful tools you have at your disposal.

-They'll not only help you stay abreast of what your team is working on, where they're challenged and where they're blocked -- they'll help you to understand how you can do your own job beter, how you can make a greater impact on the organization, and how you can help your team achieve their individual goals.
+They'll not only help you stay abreast of what your team is working on, where they're challenged and where they're blocked—they'll help you to understand how you can do your own job better, how you can make a greater impact on the organization, and how you can help your team achieve their individual goals.

 Why do you need to know that?

 Your ability to help members of your team achieve their goals will directly impact their motivation, and your ability to achieve yours.
-1-on-1 meetings are an excellent forum to learn where your team needs your suppor the most, and the most effective way you can provide it.
+One-on-one meetings are an excellent forum to learn where your team needs your support the most and the most effective way you can provide it.

-We recently published a guide to help leaders and their teams get the most from these meetings that you might find helpful.
+Check out our guide to help leaders and their teams get the most from one-on-one meetings that you might find helpful.
 It's full of tested techniques and important lessons we've learned as we continue to develop our own one-on-one strategy.